Walkthrough written by Icy Comet & Slanted Fish

 Go over to the man and talk to him when you want to compete in an event.
 If you want to see what place you’re in, there’s a scoreboard above the man.
 Just click on it to see which tribes are in what place.

 You don’t have to get first in all of the events to win the Poptropolis Games.
 You do have to be consistent, though.
 Try not to keep going up and down with your scores.
-I suggest practicing each event until you are at least fair at it before doing the actual event.
+It’s a good idea to practice each event until you are at least decent at it before doing the actual event.
 That doesn’t mean that you are going to win the event if you do that, but it might help you get a better score than you would have if you hadn’t practiced.

 May the odds be ever in your favor!